kingluddite/web-dev-notes/frontend/js/es6/04-arrow-functions.md

 # Arrow Functions

-## Benefits
+## 3 Main Benefits
-* More precise
+1. More concise
-* Have implicit returns
+2. Have implicit returns
     - Allows us to write one liners
-* It doesn't rebind the value of `this` when you use an arrow function inside of another function
+3. It doesn't rebind the value of `this` when you use an arrow function inside of another function
     - Helpful when you are doing things like `click` handlers

 ```html